myst-lang/myst/README.md

 # Get Involved

-So far, Myst has been a personal project, but I have no intention of keeping it that way!
-If you have an idea or find a bug, [file an issue for it!](https://github.com/myst-lang/myst/issues/new) If you just want to get involved in the community, [join our Discord server!](https://discord.gg/8FtMeac) Any and all help is appreciated, even if that just means trying out the language for a day.
+If you have an idea for a new feature or find a bug in Myst, _please_ [file an issue for it!](https://github.com/myst-lang/myst/issues/new).
+Using the language and finding bugs are the best ways to help Myst improve.
+Any and all help here is appreciated, even if that just means trying out the language for a day.

+If you just want to get involved in the community, come hang out [in our Discord server!](https://discord.gg/8FtMeac).
+We're a pretty small community, so there's plenty of room for anyone that would like to hang out, even if it has nothing to do with Myst!

 When I can, I try to label issues with [`help wanted`](https://github.com/myst-lang/myst/labels/help%20wanted) or [`good first issue`](https://github.com/myst-lang/myst/labels/good%20first%20issue). [`help wanted`](https://github.com/myst-lang/myst/labels/help%20wanted) is for issues that I'd _really_ like external input on, while [`good first issue`](https://github.com/myst-lang/myst/labels/good%20first%20issue) is for issues that can be implemented without too much knowledge of how the lexer/parser/interpreter works.
 On these issues, I try to explain as much as possible about what the solution looks like, including files that will need editing and/or methods that need implementing/changing.
 I hope that helps!